History of Knott's Berry Farm: 1970s and beyond

 Corkscrew debuted in 1975 as the first modern-day roller coaster to perform a 360-degree inverting element twice.
 It was designed by Arrow Dynamics of Utah.

 Motorcycle Chase – A modernized steeplechase rollercoaster built in 1976 featured single motorbike themed vehicles racing side-by-side, each on one of four parallel tracks, launched together.
 One or two riders straddled each "Indian motorcycle" attraction vehicle.
 The tubular steel monorail track closely followed dips and bumps in "the road" and tilted to lean riders about the curves.
 Gasoline Alley, an electric steel-guiderail car ride below, was built together and intimately intertwined, which enhanced ride-to-ride interaction thrill value.
 Rider safety concerns of the high center of gravity coupled with the method of rider restraints caused it to be re-themed Wacky Soap Box Racers with vehicles now attached in four car trains, each car seated two riders, strapped in low (nearly straddling the track), surrounded by the close fitting car sides, and the dips and bumps of the track were straightened flat in 1980.

-Motorcycle Chase/Wacky Soap Box Racers was removed 1996 for a dueling loop coaster Windjammer Surf Racers and now a vertical, launch coaster takes its place :Xcelerator.
+Motorcycle Chase/Wacky Soap Box Racers was removed 1996 for a dueling loop coaster Windjammer Surf Racers.
+Now, Xcelerator, a vertical launch coaster takes its place.

-December 3, 1981 Walter Knott died, survived by his children who would continue to operate Knott's as a family business for another fourteen years before selling the park to Cedar Fair Entertainment.
+On December 3, 1981, Walter Knott died, survived by his children who would continue to operate Knott's as a family business for another fourteen years before selling the park to Cedar Fair Entertainment.

 In the 1980s, Knott's built the Barn Dance featured Bobbi & Clyde as the house band.
 It was during the height of the "Urban Cowboy" era.
 The "Barn Dance" was featured in Knott's TV Commercials.